AI-Driven Engineering Leadership

 Stack and domains

-• Cloud and platform: AWS, AWS CDK, Ansible, Docker Hub, hybrid / multi-region.
+• Cloud and platform: AWS, Ansible (IaC), Docker Hub; hybrid / multi-region; virtualization and the VM layer.

 • Integration and events: Kafka, RabbitMQ, APIs, event-driven architecture.

-• Data and analytics: SQL, JSON, ElasticSearch, ELK, ClickHouse.
+• Data and analytics: SQL, Elasticsearch, ELK, ClickHouse; vector stores.

 Methods